John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 In our course, we will eventually be building a WPF (gui) app using the calendar code files, however…

-* Out of 60 tests, there are 4 failing tests!
+* Out of 60-some tests, there are some failing tests!
-  * you will expected to debug, and fix before proceeding to make any modifications
+  * you will expected to debug, and fix them before proceeding to make any modifications

-* In class exercise... debug the failing test: `TestCategories.Categories_TypeAllDayEVentReadCorrectlyFromFile`
+* In class exercise... debug the failing test: `TestCategories.Categories_TypeAllDayEventReadCorrectlyFromFile`